zowe/docs-site/docs/user-guide/cli-cicsplugin.md

     Successful validation of the IBM CICS plug-in returns the response: `Successfully validated`.

-### Installing from local package
+### Installing from a local package

 If you downloaded the Zowe PAX file and extracted the `zowe-cli-bundle.zip` package, complete the following steps to install the Zowe CLI Plug-in for CICS:

 1. Open a command line window and change the local directory where you extracted the `zowe-cli-bundle.zip` file.
-If you do not have the `zowe-cli-bundle.zip` file, see the topic [Install Zowe CLI from local package](cli-installcli.html#installing-zowe-cli-from-local-package) for information about how to obtain and extract it.
+If you do not have the `zowe-cli-bundle.zip` file, see the topic [Install Zowe CLI from local package](cli-installcli.md#installing-zowe-cli-from-local-package) for information about how to obtain and extract it.

 2. Issue the following command to install the plug-in: